What are Special Educational Needs?

 - The class teacher has the overall responsibility for the pastoral, medical and social care of every child in their class, therefore this would be the parents’ first point of contact.
 If further support is required, the class teacher liaises with the SENCO for further advice and support.
 This may involve working alongside outside agencies such as Health and Social Services, The Behaviour Support Team, Autism Outreach, Occupational Therapy etc. The Deputy Headteacher oversees the Medical support for pupils ensuring that every member of staff is fully informed about medical needs.
 Care plans and medical information is regularly updated and staff have clear records.

-- We also have two members of staff who are undergoing training to run the Hope Project (Helping Our Pupils Emotions) which will support pupils pastoral needs in school.
+- We also have two members of staff who run the Hope Project (Helping Our Pupils Emotions) which supports pupils' pastoral needs in school.

 What Training Have The Staff Supporting Children With SEND Had Or Are Currently Having?